Krzysztof Stelmach

 Krzysztof Stelmach (born 11 November 1967) is a Polish professional volleyball coach and former player.
 He was a member of the Poland national team from 1987 to 1997, and a participant in the Olympic Games Atlanta 1996.
+He serves as head coach for PGE Skra Bełchatów.

 Personal life

-He has a younger brother Andrzej, who is a former volleyball player and coach.
-His nephew Kacper was also a professional volleyball player.
+He has a younger brother, Andrzej, who is a former volleyball player and coach.
+His nephew, Kacper was also a professional volleyball player.

 Career as coach

 During the 2015–16 PlusLiga season he served as head coach for BBTS Bielsko-Biała.
 In 2016, he became Philippe Blain's assistant in PGE Skra Bełchatów.